This post is regularly updated with new information.

 How to tell if your hook could be improved:

-- Does your hook consist of several meaty paragraphs, or run longer than 200 words?
+- Does your hook run longer than 300 words?
 You may be going into too much detail.

-- Does your hook mention more than three or four characters?
+- Does your hook mention more than three characters?
 Usually you only need to mention the protagonist(s), a romantic interest or sidekick, and the antagonist.

 - Does your hook get into minor plot points that don’t affect the choices the protagonist makes?
 Do you really need to mention them?

-For novelists, especially unpublished ones, you don’t have to include a bio in your query if you can’t think of anything worth sharing.
+For novelists, especially unpublished ones, I think it’s OK to leave out the bio if you can’t think of anything worth sharing.
 But it’s nice to put in something.

 The key to every detail in your bio is: Will it be meaningful—or perhaps charming—to the agent/editor?
 If you can’t confidently answer yes, leave it out.
 In order of importance, these are the categories of pertinent info.

+- Publication credits.
 Be specific about your credits for this to be meaningful.
 Don’t say you’ve been published “in a variety of journals.”
 You might as well be unpublished if you don’t want to name them.
+If you have no fiction writing credits, you don’t need to state that you’re unpublished.
+That point will be made clear by fact of omission.
+If you have a long publishing history, just list the ones you’re most proud of or the ones most relevant to what you’re pitching.
+I don’t recommend including academic or trade journals, since they don’t convey storytelling ability.

-If your career or profession lends you credibility to write a better story, by all means mention it.
+- Your profession.
+If your career lends you credibility to write a better story, by all means mention it.
 But don’t go into lengthy detail.
-Teachers of K-12 who are writing children’s/YA often mention their teaching experience as some kind of credential for writing children’s/YA, but it’s not, so don’t treat it like one in the bio.
+Teachers of K-12 who are writing children’s/YA often mention their teaching experience as a credential for writing children’s/YA, but it’s not, so don’t treat it like one in the bio.
 (Perhaps it goes without saying, but parents should not treat their parent status as a credential to write for children either.)